 Twenty years ago, we watched as Alan Parrish and Sarah Whittle played a game.
 A game with drums.
 Despite its enduring appeal, there have never been many collectibles produced for 1995’s Jumanji.
 Funko has the opportunity to change that with a set of Pop!
 Jumanji vinyl figures.
 It’s your turn, Funko.

-He may have said “I’ll be back.” in The Terminator (1984), but in reality, The Terminator never left.
-The film and its 4 sequels have resulted in thousands of collectibles, from eerily detailed sixth scale figures to hand-numbered screen printed posters.
-Although they’ve created a set of ReAction Figures, Funko has yet to release Pop! figures for one of the biggest science fiction franchises of all time.
+He may have said "I’ll be back" in The Terminator (1984), but in reality, The Terminator never left.
+The film and its four sequels have resulted in thousands of collectibles, from eerily detailed sixth scale figures to hand-numbered screen printed posters.
+Although they’ve created a set of ReAction Figures, Funko has yet to release a line of Funko Pop! figures for one of the biggest science fiction franchises of all time.

 Growing up, I spent countless hours playing my Nintendo Entertainment System and Game Boy.
 As consoles advanced, I upgraded to Sega Genesis, Sega Dreamcast, Nintendo 64, and eventually, the Xbox 360.
 Still, there’s something about your first love.
 The first video game I ever played was Nintendo’s Super Mario Bros. on NES.
 Like many franchises, the Nintendo universe is full of beloved characters that would make fantastic Pop! figures.
 So, why hasn’t it happened?
 The popular theory is that there’s a licensing issue.
 In other words, Nintendo hasn’t granted FunKo permission to turn its characters into vinyl collectibles.
 This is also plausible due to Nintendo’s recent entry into the toy market with their amiibo brand.